valeIT/valeIT.github.io/_posts/2015-07-21-find-space-used-on-mac-from-terminal.markdown

     sudo du -sg /*

-and type your password, otherwise use:
+and type your password, otherwise, use:

     du -sg /*

-If you want a more human readable format (with GB, MB, etc. spelled out):
+If you want a more human-readable format (with GB, MB, etc. spelled out):

     sudo du -sh /*